 The SMART Program is currently \$1,260.1 million and is supported with funding from the \$800 million General Obligation Bond (GOB) and other capital outlay funding.
 The scope of the SMART Program is mostly unchanged from the DEFP FY 2019-20.
-When the School Board approves budget amendments to projects as the construction contracts were awarded those amendments are incorporated into the individual school-by-school pages that outline the funding plan for each school.
+When the School Board approves budget amendments to projects as the construction contracts are awarded those amendments are incorporated into the individual school-by-school pages in the DEFP that outline the funding plan for each school.